emmercm/www/src/blog/investigating-locks-in-mysql.md

 ---

 Locking is an important part of an ACID-compliant database, but excessive locks can lead to performance degradation.
-Here are some strategies for investigating locks.
+Here are some strategies for investigating locks in MySQL.

 A major cause of [long-running queries](/blog/finding-long-running-queries-in-mysql) that might lead to timeouts or other issues are various types of locks.
 After finding that you have a large number of threads, or threads that are lasting longer than expected, the next thing to investigate is locks.